-Application into the communication programs should be made during the freshman year.
+Application into the communication programs should be made after departmental pre-admission requirements have been completed.
 Applications made after completion of 75 semester hours of academic credit will normally entail the taking of more than the minimum of 49 additional semester hours.
-Application forms are available in Martin 136
+Application forms are available in Martin 136.